Why Real-World Learning Matters More Than Ever

 - Jan 1

-Traditional education often focuses on memorising information and following instructions.
-While this builds knowledge, it doesn’t always prepare students to think independently, solve unfamiliar problems, or adapt when expectations increase — especially in international academic and workplace settings.
+Traditional education often emphasises memorisation and following instructions.
+While this builds foundational knowledge, research indicates it does not consistently prepare students to think independently, solve complex problems, or adapt to evolving academic and workplace demands.

 Comments